 The Civics and Government course will focus on the responsibilities of American citizenship.
 Students will investigate the purpose, structure, and functions of government at the federal, state and local levels by examining the United States and New Hampshire Constitutions.
 The political process, the role of law and the importance of civic participation will be discussed.
 This course will include a study of international relationships and the role of the United States in world affairs.
-In this course, students will develop their skills in the four competency areas of comprehension, analysis, research and evaluation.
+In this course, students will develop their skills in the areas of comprehension, analysis, research and evaluation.
+Starting in the 23-24 school year, the state has mandated the graduation requirements of passing the citizenship test and demonstrating proficiency on a citizenship competency-based assessment.
+This course will provide students with an initial opportunity in meeting these requirements.